Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV

 Pregnancy increases the risk of vaginal colonization with Candida species.
 Diagnosis of oropharyngeal, esophageal, and vulvovaginal candidiasis is the same in pregnant women as in those who are not pregnant.

-Topical therapy is preferable for treatment of oral or vaginal candidiasis in pregnancy, when possible (AIII).
-Although single-dose, episodic treatment with oral fluconazole has not been associated with birth defects in humans,27 its use has not been widely endorsed.28 Five cases of a syndrome consisting of craniosynostosis, characteristic facies, digital synostosis, and limb contractures (fluconazole embryopathy) have been reported in women chronically prescribed fluconazole at doses of 400 mg daily or higher in pregnancy.29 A report from a national cohort register in Denmark found an increased hazard ratio of 1.48 (95% CI 1.23 – 1.77) for spontaneous pregnancy loss with any exposure to oral fluconazole from 7 to 22 weeks of pregnancy compared to unexposed, matched controls.30 An increased hazard ratio of 1.47 (95% CI 1.22 – 1.77) was also noted with low dose (150 – 300 mg cumulative dose) exposure.
-No increase in stillbirth was seen with fluconazole exposure broadly, but an increase in risk of stillbirth (HR 4.10, 95% 1.89 – 8.90) was noted with fluconazole doses above 300 mg.
-On the basis of these data, substitution of amphotericin B for high-dose fluconazole in the first trimester is recommended for invasive or refractory esophageal Candidal infections (AIII).
+Topical therapy is preferable for treatment of oral candidiasis in pregnancy, but is essential for vulvovaginal candidiasis, especially during the first trimester.
+Data derived from women with vulvovaginal candidiasis suggest that fluconazole should not be used at any dose (including a single 150-mg dose) in the first trimester due to the risk of spontaneous abortion, while higher exposures (>150 mg dosing) during the first trimester are associated with cardiac septal closure defects.28-32 A recent analysis of registry data from Sweden and Denmark did not find any increase in stillbirth or neonatal death associated with exposure to fluconazole at any dose during pregnancy.33 Five cases of a syndrome consisting of craniosynostosis, characteristic facies, digital synostosis, and limb contractures (fluconazole embryopathy) have been reported in women chronically prescribed fluconazole at doses of 400 mg daily or higher in pregnancy.30 A report from a national cohort register in Denmark found an increased hazard ratio (HR) of 1.48 (95% CI, 1.23-1.77) for spontaneous pregnancy loss with any exposure to oral fluconazole from 7 to 22 weeks of pregnancy compared to unexposed, matched controls.31 An increased HR of 1.47 (95% CI, 1.22–1.77) was also noted with low-dose (150–300 mg cumulative dose) exposure.
+No increase in stillbirth was seen with fluconazole exposure broadly, but an increase in risk of stillbirth (HR, 4.10; CI 95%, 1.89–8.90) was noted with fluconazole doses >300 mg.
+Based on these data, substitution of amphotericin B for fluconazole in the first trimester is recommended for invasive or refractory esophageal candidal infections (AIII).
 Neonates born to women receiving chronic amphotericin B at delivery should be evaluated for renal dysfunction and hypokalemia.

 Chemoprophylaxis, either chronic maintenance therapy or secondary prophylaxis, against oropharyngeal, esophageal, or vaginal candidiasis using systemically absorbed azoles should not be initiated during pregnancy (AIII).
-Furthermore, prophylaxis with systemic azoles should be discontinued in HIV-infected women who become pregnant (AIII).
+Furthermore, prophylaxis with systemic azoles should be discontinued in women with HIV who become pregnant (AIII).

 Oropharyngeal Candidiasis: Initial Episodes (Duration of Therapy: 7–14 days)